B. B. King

-Riley B. King (September 16, 1925 – May 14, 2015), known professionally as B. B. King, was an American blues singer-songwriter, guitarist, and record producer.
-He introduced a sophisticated style of soloing based on fluid string bending, shimmering vibrato, and staccato picking that influenced many later blues electric guitar players.
+Riley B. King (September 16, 1925 – May 14, 2015), known professionally as B. B. King, was an American blues guitarist, singer, songwriter, and record producer.
+He introduced a sophisticated style of soloing based on fluid string bending, shimmering vibrato, and staccato picking that influenced many later electric guitar blues players.
 AllMusic recognized King as "the single most important electric guitarist of the last half of the 20th century".

-King was inducted into the Rock and Roll Hall of Fame in 1987 and is one of the most influential blues musicians of all time, earning the nickname "The King of the Blues", and is considered one of the "Three Kings of the Blues Guitar" (along with Albert King and Freddie King, none of whom are related).
-King performed tirelessly throughout his musical career, appearing on average at more than 200 concerts per year into his 70s.
+He was inducted into the Rock and Roll Hall of Fame in 1987 and is one of the most influential blues musicians of all time, earning the nickname "The King of the Blues", and is referred to as one of the "Three Kings of the Blues Guitar" (along with Albert King and Freddie King, none of whom are related).
+King performed tirelessly throughout his musical career, appearing on average at more than 200 concerts a year into his 70s.
 In 1956 alone, he appeared at 342 shows.

-King was born on a cotton plantation of Berclair near the city of Itta Bena, Mississippi, and later worked at a cotton gin in Indianola, Mississippi.
-He was attracted to music and the guitar in church and began his career in juke joints and local radio.
-He later lived in Memphis and Chicago; then, as his fame grew, he toured the world extensively.
-King died at 89 in Las Vegas on May 14, 2015.
+Born and raised in the Mississippi Delta, he was attracted to music and taught himself to play guitar, beginning his career in juke joints and on local radio.
+King later lived and performed in Memphis and Chicago.
+As his fame grew, he toured the world extensively.

 Early life

-Riley B. King was born on September 16, 1925, on a cotton plantation of Berclair named Bear Creek in Leflore County, near the city of Itta Bena, Mississippi, the son of sharecroppers Albert and Nora Ella King.
-When King was four years old, his mother left his father for another man, so he was raised by his maternal grandmother, Elnora Farr, in Kilmichael, Mississippi, then in Lexington.
-As a teen, he moved to Indianola, Mississippi which he referred to as his hometown and he later worked at a cotton gin.
-King served in the U.S. Army during World War II but was released after being ruled as “essential to the war economy” based on his experience as a tractor driver.
+Riley B. King was born on September 16, 1925, on a cotton plantation in Berclair named Bear Creek in Leflore County near the city of Itta Bena, Mississippi, the son of sharecroppers Albert and Nora Ella King.
+When he was four years old, his mother left his father for another man, so he was raised by his maternal grandmother, Elnora Farr, in Kilmichael, Mississippi, then in Lexington.
+As a teen, he moved to Indianola which he referred to as his hometown, later working at a cotton gin.